16 KiB

 classes.IRCNetwork

-is the base IRC class which includes the
+IRCNetwork is the base IRC class which includes the

-state checking utilities from PyLinkNetworkCore
+state checking utilities from PyLinkNetworkCore, the

-generic IRC utilities from PyLinkNetworkCoreWithUtils
+generic IRC utilities from PyLinkNetworkCoreWithUtils,

 along with abstraction for establishing IRC connections and pinging the